informalsystems/hermes/guide/src/config.md

 ### Light clients

 The configuration file stores information about the light client peers.
-This configuration can be added to the configuration file when running the `relayer light add` relayer command.
+This configuration can be added to the configuration file when running the `relayer light add` command.
 Please see the [Light Clients](./light_clients.md) section to learn how to configure them.

 ### Adding Private Keys

-For each chain configured you need to add a private key for that chain in order to submit [transactions](./transactions.md), please refer to the [Keys](./keys.md) sections in order to learn how to add the private keys that will be used by the relayer.
+For each chain configured you need to add a private key for that chain in order to submit [transactions](./transactions.md), please refer to the [Keys](./keys.md) sections in order to learn how to add the private keys that are used by the relayer.

 ### Example configuration file

-Here is an full example of a configuration file with two chains configured and light client peers added:
+Here is a full example of a configuration file with two chains configured and light client peers added:

 ```toml
 [global]